gazoodle/geckolib/README.md

  - Handle other device types such as Waterfall
  - Handle multi/variable speed pumps
  - Async APIs
- - Turn on/off log file in GeckoShell
  - Make GeckoGetStatus handle missing and out-of-sequence as this is a major cause of delays during spa connection
  - Write simulator module and use that to investigate comms from the app for features that I don't have
  - Sometimes in.touch2 doesn't report back to this library resulting in missing changes
- - Deal with this:
-     UnicodeEncodeError: 'latin-1' codec can't encode character '\u0101' in position 108: ordinal not in range(256)

 ## Done/Fixed in 0.3.12
+ - UnicodeEncodeError: 'latin-1' codec can't encode character '\u0101' in position 108: ordinal not in range(256)

 ## Done/Fixed in 0.3.11